Markets

 • $22.46 billion in total revenue in its fourth quarter, short of analyst estimates of $22.76 billion (compiled by FactSet) and roughly flat relative to the same period last year.

-• $352 million in Q4 streaming profit, up 39% on the same quarter last year.
-For its full fiscal year, ended September, Disney reported streaming profit of $1.33 billion, more than 9 times the year prior.
+• $352 million in Q4 streaming profit, up 39% from the same quarter last year.
+For its full fiscal year, ended September, Disney reported streaming profit of $1.33 billion, more than 9x the year prior.

 Last month, Disney boosted the monthly cost of its flagship streaming service by $3 for the ad-free tier — its fourth price hike in four years.
 The service now costs 172% more than it did six years ago.

 According to Morgan Stanley, Disney is losing about $4.3 million per day during the dispute, which entered its 14th day on Thursday.
-According to the New York Times, Disney CEO Bob Iger and Google CEO Sundar Pichai have become more involved in the talks amid pressure from FCC chair Brendan Carr.
+The New York Times reported that Disney CEO Bob Iger and Google CEO Sundar Pichai have become more involved in the talks amid pressure from FCC Chair Brendan Carr.

 More Markets